 Technical issues, access problems, or structural issues?
-Contact Elizabeth Douglass, ENGAGE staff manager, at firstname.lastname@example.org.
+Contact the ENGAGE staff manager at email@example.com.

 Please acquaint yourself with these important rules.
 In order to preserve a climate that encourages both civil and productive discussion, we reserve the right to suspend or terminate membership as well as delete posts in the ENGAGE ecosystem for anyone who violates these rules.

-- Members aren't permitted to flood the online communities with advertising.
+- Members aren't permitted to use the online communities to advertise non-APhA programs or services.
 Doing so will result in your posts' deletion.
 The maximum amount of same-text, same-day posts is 3.

 - Don't challenge or attack others.
 The discussions and comments are meant to stimulate conversation not to create contention.
 Let others have their say, just as you may.

 - Don't post commercial messages on any discussion list, resource library entry, or other area where others might see it.